 Dept. of Tourism Assist Line 524

 What is the climate like in Palawan?

-Palawan Island suffers from water shortages during the dry season.
-Most of the hotels are equipped with water tank for storing liquid during the dry months, however small boarding houses may not be so equipped and water may be available only early morning and late evening.
+Palawan may suffer from water shortages during the dry season.
+Most of the hotels are equipped with water tank for storing liquid during the dry months, however, small boarding houses may not be so equipped and water may be available only early morning and late evening.

 Is there any risk of Typhoons and Earthquakes in Palawan?

-What will the weather forecast be like in the next days in Palawan Island?
+What will the weather forecast be like in the next days in Palawan?

 To see the weather forecast for the next few days, click here to visit Pagasa website (Philippine Atmospheric, Geophysical and Astronomical Service Administration).
 In addition to the weather forecast, Pagasa provides detailed updates on typhoons and floods.